 Emotional regulation is one’s ability to recognise, process and act upon emotions that one feels.
 Emotional regulation or managing emotions is a skill people acquire over time.
 Some people might be unable to regulate or manage their emotions effectively.

-Emotional regulation allows individuals to respond to social situations with adequate emotions i.e., it enables a person is able to initiate, inhibit or modulate behavior in order to garner social acceptance.
+Emotional regulation allows individuals to respond to social situations with adequate emotions i.e. it enables a person to initiate, inhibit or modulate behaviour in order to garner social acceptance.

 What do difficulties with emotional regulation most commonly look like?

-Children who face a difficulty recognizing and managing their emotions might commonly display the following signs:
+Children who face a difficulty recognising and managing their emotions might commonly display the following signs:

 An occupational therapist can use structured programs including a variety of cognitive and sensory strategies to support emotional regulation for a child.
 A professional occupational therapist equips children and their families with the skill set required to regain control of their actions and emotions.

-In collaboration with the parents an occupational therapist might teach children the social skills needed to survive social situations adequately.
-An OT might introduce different exercises to practice in order to manage and control emotions.
-They might do this by introducing a range of emotions and categorizing them into different zones, followed by teaching the child about adequate behavior for every zone of emotions.
+In collaboration with the parents an occupational therapist might teach children the social skills needed to survive social situations adequately. an OT might introduce different exercises to practice in order to manage and control emotions.
+They might do this by introducing a range of emotions and categorising them into different zones, followed by teaching the child about adequate behaviour for every zone of emotions.